-Since metabolic syndrome is a group of risk factors, your doctor may prescribe medication to manage these specific risk factors.
+Since metabolic syndrome is a group of risk factors, your doctor may prescribe medications to manage these specific risk factors.
 For example, if you have diabetes or high blood pressure, your doctor may give you specific medications to help control those levels.

 Examples of types of medications to help control blood pressure include: